-How long does it take for CBD to work?
-This question might have popped on your mind while selecting a CBD product.
+This question might have popped into your mind when discussing Medical Cannabis treatments.
 The answer to this question is far from absolute because there are several factors to consider.
 However, we can still come up with a sound theory from what we currently know.

 CBD’s mechanism of action in the human body